Uric Acid (Urine)

 Adults normally lose about 500 to 600 milligrams (mg) of uric acid in their urine every 24 hours.
 If you're eating a normal diet, losing more than 800 mg a day is considered too much.

 If you eat lots of animal protein or purines, you may have more uric acid in your urine.
-A number of health problems can also cause you to make more uric acid, including gout, leukemia, obesity, cancer treatment, ileostomy, glycogen storage diseases, and Lesch-Nyhan syndrome.
+A number of health problems can also cause you to make more uric acid, including:

 How is this test done?

-This test requires a urine sample.
-Your healthcare provider may measure your uric acid levels using a 24-hour urine specimen.
-First you will empty your bladder completely in the morning without collecting it and note the time.
-Then you'll collect your urine every time you go to the bathroom over the next 24 hours.
+This test is done with a urine sample.
+Your healthcare provider may measure your uric acid levels using a 24-hour urine test.
+For this sample, you must collect all of your urine for 24 hours.
+Empty your bladder completely first in the morning without collecting it.
+Note the time.
+Then collect your urine every time you go to the bathroom over the next 24 hours.
+You will collect it in a container that your healthcare provider or the lab gives you.

 This test poses no known risks.